-- The apprentice, host farm, and OEFFA staff will sign the PFM agreement to formalize the process
+- The apprentice, host farm and OEFFA staff will sign agreements.

-- OEFFA staff will conduct monthly check ins with the apprentice and host farm for the first six months, then every other month after that to help solve challenges and coordinate related and group instruction
+- OEFFA staff will conduct check ins with the apprentice and host farm to help solve challenges and coordinate related and group instruction.

 4. Related instruction and documentation

-- Apprentices will enroll in either Hocking College or Wisconsin Technical College System courses and attend group education.
-The required courses offered by Hocking College cost an estimated amount of $3,250, while the estimated cost for courses offered by WTCS is $750
+- Apprentices will enroll in Wisconsin Technical College System courses and attend group education.

-- Upon completion of the 2,500 on-the-job hours, 144 hours of related instruction, and 20 hours of group education, apprentices will graduate from the program
+- Upon completion of approximately 2,500 on-the-job hours, 144 hours of related instruction, and 20 hours of group education, apprentices will graduate from the program.

 Questions?
 Contact Robin Hackett, Begin Farming Program Coordinator, at (614) 947-1633 or email@example.com.